hadley/helpr/ideas.md

 Package

 * link to CRAN page
-* BUSY - links to news & changelogs
+* PARTIAL - links to news & changelogs
+  * needs to have a render brew template
-* demos
+* BUSY - demos
 * DONE - vignettes
 * NOT FULLY CORRECT - separate data and functions
 * NOT FULLY CORRECT - show internal functions separately